occult-frog/first-survivor-game/README.md

 2. Added a timer that counts the number of seconds you survived and displays it on the game over screen.

 Thank you to GDQuest for the great tutorial.
+Also thanks to BartoszB for the Godot Super Wakatime plugin.